Rough sound waves in $3D$ compressible Euler flow with vorticity: Summary of the reductions of the proof of the Strichartz estimate of Theorem

+The proof of \eqref{E:CONFORMALENERGYBOUND} given in \cite{qW2017}*{Section~7} is carried out via a bootstrap argument, wherein one needs to establish \cite{qW2017}*{Equations (7.61)--(7.63)} to close the bootstrap; see \cite{qW2017}*{Section~7.4.1}.
 For the reader's convenience, we first list the main steps given in \cite{qW2017}*{Section~7}, which lead to the proof of Theorem~\ref{T:BOUNDEDNESSOFCONFORMALENERGY}.
-They are a collection estimates for the linear solution $\varphi$ in the statement of the theorem: \begin{enumerate} \item The most basic ingredient in the proof is that one needs a uniform bound, in terms of the data, for a standard non-weighted energy of $\varphi$ along a portion of the constant-time hypersurfaces $\Sigma_t$ and null cones $\widetilde{\mathcal{C}}_u$; see \cite{qW2017}*{Lemma~7.1}. \item A Morawetz-type energy estimate, which, when combined with Step 1, yields control, in terms of the data, of a coercive spacetime integral weighted by negative powers of $\rgeo$ near the cone-tip axis. \item The first two steps yield some control of $\pmb{\partial} \varphi$, but not over $\varphi$ itself.
-Thus, in this step, one uses separate arguments to control $\varphi$ itself, in part with help from the fundamental theorem of calculus. \item Comparison results for various norms and energies, some of which involve the conformal metric $\widetilde{\gfour}$ from Subsubsect.\,\ref{SSS:CONFORMALMETRIC} and a corresponding conformally rescaled solution variable $\widetilde{\varphi} := e^{-\upsigma} \varphi$. \item Weighted energy estimates for the wave equation $\square_{\widetilde{\gfour}} \widetilde{\varphi} = \cdots$, where the energies control the $\Lunit$ and $\angD$ derivatives of $\widetilde{\varphi}$ along portions of $\Sigma_t$ with weights involving $\volrat$ (see \eqref{E:RATIOOFVOLUMEFORMS}) and positive powers of $\rgeo$.
+They are a collection estimates for the linear solution $\varphi$ in the statement of the theorem: \begin{enumerate} \item The most basic ingredient in the proof is that one needs a uniform bound, in terms of the data, for a standard non-weighted energy of $\varphi$ along a portion of the constant-time hypersurfaces $\Sigma_t$ and null cones $\widetilde{\mathcal{C}}_u$; see \cite{qW2017}*{Lemma~7.1}. \item A Morawetz-type energy estimate, which, when combined with Step 1, yields preliminary control of a coercive spacetime integral of $|\pmb{\partial} \varphi|^2$ and $\varphi^2$ near the cone-tip axis.
+The integral involves weights with negative powers of $\rgeo$, and it is bounded by the data plus some error terms that are controlled later in the argument. \item In this step, one makes preliminary progress in controlling the yet-to-be-controlled error terms mentioned above in Step 2.
+Specifically, one derives estimates showing that $\rgeo$-weighted versions of $\varphi$ can be controlled in $L^2$ along a portion of $\Sigma_t$ in terms of a weighted spacetime integral involving the square of its outgoing null derivative and an integral of $\varphi^2$ along a portion of a sound cone. \item Comparison results for various norms and energies, some of which involve the conformal metric $\widetilde{\gfour}$ from Subsubsect.\,\ref{SSS:CONFORMALMETRIC} and a corresponding conformally rescaled solution variable $\widetilde{\varphi} := e^{-\upsigma} \varphi$. \item Weighted energy estimates for the wave equation $\square_{\widetilde{\gfour}} \widetilde{\varphi} = \cdots$, where the energies control the $\Lunit$ and $\angD$ derivatives of $\widetilde{\varphi}$ along portions of $\Sigma_t$ with weights involving $\volrat$ (see \eqref{E:RATIOOFVOLUMEFORMS}) and positive powers of $\rgeo$.
 These are obtained by multiplying the wave equation $\square_{\widetilde{\gfour}} \widetilde{\varphi} = \cdots$ by $(\Lunit \widetilde{\varphi} + \frac{1}{2} \mytr_{\congsphere} \widetilde{\upchi}) \rgeo^m$ for appropriate choices of $m \geq 0$, and integrating by parts.
-Ultimately, when combined with the estimates for $\varphi$ itself from Step 3, this allows one to bound the terms on RHS~\eqref{E:CONFORMALENERGY} in the region $\lbrace u \leq \frac{3t}{4} \rbrace \cap \widetilde{\mathcal{M}}^{(Int)}$; see \cite{qW2017}*{Section~7.6}, in particular \cite{qW2017}*{Equation~(7.94)} and \cite{qW2017}*{Equation~(7.95)}. \item A decay estimate for the standard non-weighted energy along $\Sigma_t$, showing in particular that it decays like $(1+t)^{-2}$; see \cite{qW2017}*{Equation~(7.93)}.
-Ultimately, when combined with the estimates for $\varphi$ itself from Step 3, this yields the desired control of the terms on RHS~\eqref{E:CONFORMALENERGY} in the region $\lbrace u \geq \frac{t}{2} \rbrace \cap \widetilde{\mathcal{M}}^{(Int)}$; see \cite{qW2017}*{Section~7.6}. \end{enumerate}
+Ultimately, when combined with the results from the previous steps, this allows one to bound the conformal energy (i.e., the terms on on RHS~\eqref{E:CONFORMALENERGY}) in the region $\lbrace u \leq \frac{3t}{4} \rbrace \cap \widetilde{\mathcal{M}}^{(Int)}$; see \cite{qW2017}*{Section~7.6}, in particular \cite{qW2017}*{Equation~(7.94)} and \cite{qW2017}*{Equation~(7.95)}. \item A decay estimate for the standard non-weighted energy along $\Sigma_t$, showing in particular that it decays like $(1+t)^{-2}$; see \cite{qW2017}*{Equation~(7.93)}.
+Ultimately, when combined with the preliminary estimates for $\varphi$ provided by Step 3, this yields the desired control of the conformal energy (i.e., the terms on on RHS~\eqref{E:CONFORMALENERGY}) in the region $\lbrace u \geq \frac{t}{2} \rbrace \cap \widetilde{\mathcal{M}}^{(Int)}$; see \cite{qW2017}*{Section~7.6}. \end{enumerate}